google/WebFundamentals/src/_langs/en/tools/javascript/command-line/events.markdown

 title: "Monitor Events"
 seotitle: "Monitor Events Using the Chrome DevTools Command Line API"
 description: "The Chrome DevTools Command Line API offers various ways to observe and inspect Event Listeners"
-introduction: "The Chrome DevTools Command Line API offers various ways to observe and inspect Event Listeners"
+introduction: "The Chrome DevTools Command Line API offers various ways to observe and inspect Event Listeners.
+JavaScript plays a central role in interactive pages, and the Browser provides you some useful tools to debug events and event handlers."
 article:
   written_on: 2015-04-14
   updated_on: 2015-05-11